Which Routes Feature Lufthansa First Class? An Expanding Network!

 How to redeem miles for Lufthansa first class

 You can redeem miles from all kinds of Star Alliance airlines for travel in Lufthansa first class.
-I’d note that generally Lufthansa makes first class award seats available to members of partner airline frequent flyer programs at most 15 days before departure.
+Generally Lufthansa makes first class award seats available to members of partner airline frequent flyer programs at most a few days before departure.
+Note that it’s not possible to redeem miles for the new Allegris first class, so you’ll have to fly the 747, A340, or A380.

 So, what are the best programs for booking Lufthansa first class?
 Here are some popular options that partner with transferable points currencies, with pricing listed for one-way travel between the United States and Europe: